How To Port TWRP For MediaTek Android Devices

 3. In the developer option, enable OEM unlocking and USB debugging.

-4. Now download and install Minimal ADB and Fastboot tool on your PC.
+4. Now download and install Minimal ADB and Fastboot tools on your PC.

 5. Once, you’ve installed ADB and Fastboot tool on your PC, launch it and connect your device.